owhite/balancing-robot-notes/README.md

 * Retreive with this command: "git checkout pcb-v1"

 ## NOTES
-ever wanted to change all the names of kicad files at once?
+Ever wanted to change all the names of kicad files at once?

 use this:
 ```